Chip-Biscuit/Dead-Rising-2-PC-Controller-Support-ChipXinput/README.md

 # Installation
 Go to releases download DeadRising2Controller.zip unzip it and put the contents into your games install location next to deadrising2.exe. in d3d9.ini you can fully customise the inputs its all explained in the INI you can also use [hotkey]keycodes.txt provided in the fix to help you.

+Instructions:
+- Put d3d9.dll & d3d9.ini files in the directory of the game (next to deadrising2.exe)
+- In Steam (if steam version is used)
+- Pick the game Dead Rising 2
+- Press the cog button on the right
+- Chose "properties".
+- Go into "controller" tab
+- Turn off Steam Input completely picking the corresponding option from the drop-down list.

+# OPTIONAL
+ Usually after the second step the game will recognize controller as soon as the game starts.
+But sometimes (required only once) the game can require turning controller on inside of the game.
+So start the game, use your keyboard or mouse, head to the "Options", chose "PC Settings" and make sure the "controller" setting is set to "Enabled".
+All of that should be done while controller is still plugged in, otherwise the "Controller" option will be grayed out.

+Now the game should work in full native controller support, with xbox button prompts and rumble included.

 # Layout

 <img width="870" height="665" alt="Dead_Rising_2_Xbox_Controller_Layout_Image" src="https://github.com/user-attachments/assets/ec92a71f-89f4-428a-bf43-e1441d221080" />